 10. Rachel Carson

-So there you go, our list for 10 greatest women in STEM of all time.
+So there you go, our list of 10 greatest women in the STEM of all time.
 Do you agree with our choices?
 Who would you include?